Model-independent measurement of cosmic curvature with the latest $H(z)$ and SNe Ia data: A comprehensive investigation: Introduction

 After nearly a century of cosmological research, a standard cosmological model, the $\Lambda$ cold dark matter ($\Lambda$CDM) model with six base parameters, was established, whose validity has been verified by almost all current observational data \citep{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,WMAP:2003elm,SDSS:2003eyi,SDSS:2004wzw}, especially by the \textit{Planck}-satellite data with breathtaking precision \citep{Planck:2015fie,Planck:2018vyg}.
 However, as the precision of the observational data increases, some anomalies among different measurements of some key cosmological parameters are shaking our confidence in the standard cosmological model \citep{Riess:2019cxk,Planck:2018vyg,Qi:2020rmm,Qi:2022sxm,Cao:2021zpf,DiValentino:2019qzk,DiValentino:2020hov,Handley:2019tkm}.
 The most compelling ones appear to be the tension of the Hubble constant $H_0$ between the value inferred from the \textit{Planck}-satellite data and the one inferred from the nearby type Ia supernovae (SNe Ia) data calibrated by the distance ladder, which has become a serious crisis for cosmology \citep{Riess:2020fzl,DiValentino:2021izs,Vagnozzi:2019ezj,Zhang:2019ylr,Xu:2020uws,Li:2013dha,Qi:2019zdk,Vattis:2019efj,Zhang:2014ifa,Guo:2018ans,Zhao:2017urm,Guo:2017qjt,Gao:2021xnk,Gao:2022ahg}.
 As far as the second anomaly is concerned, the $S_8$ parameter, a combination of the amplitude of matter density fluctuations and the matter density, is significantly lower in recent cosmic shear surveys than that expected according to the \textit{Placnk} data best fit $\Lambda$CDM model \citep{Heymans:2020gsg}.

 In addition, recently, an enhanced lensing amplitude in cosmic microwave background (CMB) power spectra from \textit{Planck} 2018 data also presents another serious challenge to the standard cosmological model \citep{Planck:2018vyg,Handley:2019tkm,DiValentino:2019qzk}.
 This effect could be explained naturally by a closed universe.
 However, the prevailing and very successful inflationary theory predicts a flat universe, and the observations also support a flat universe.
-For instance, the combination of CMB power spectra data and baryon acoustic oscillation (BAO) data puts a stringent constraint on the cosmic curvature parameter $\Omega_k$ under $\Lambda$CDM, strongly supporting a flat universe \citep{WMAP:2003elm,Planck:2015fie,Planck:2018vyg}.
+For instance, the combination of CMB power spectra data and baryon acoustic oscillation (BAO) data puts a stringent constraint on the cosmic curvature parameter $\Omega_k$ under $\Lambda$CDM, strongly supporting a flat universe \citep{WMAP:2003elm,Planck:2015fie,Planck:2018vyg,Stevens:2022evv}.
 As a result, most cosmological research has long assumed a flat universe.
 However, the discovery of a closed universe at more than 3.4$\sigma$ confidence level, preferred by the enhanced lensing amplitude in \textit{Planck} 2018 data, suggests that this assumption may not be taken for granted \citep{DiValentino:2019qzk,Handley:2019tkm}.
-What is worse is that the $H_0$ and $S_8$ tensions will be exacerbated when the possibility of a closed universe is considered, implying there may be even larger discordances hidden behind the assumption of a flat universe \citep{DiValentino:2019qzk,DiValentino:2020hov}.
+What is worse is that the $H_0$ and $S_8$ tensions will be exacerbated when the possibility of a closed universe is considered, implying there may be even larger discordances hidden behind the assumption of a flat universe \citep{DiValentino:2019qzk,DiValentino:2020hov}. {For a comprehensive and detailed discussion on this topic, we recommend readers to refer to Refs. \citep{Efstathiou:2020wem,Vagnozzi:2020rcz,Vagnozzi:2020dfn,Gonzalez:2021ojp,Zuckerman:2021kgm,Akarsu:2021max,Glanville:2022xes,Bel:2022iuf,Stevens:2022evv,Favale:2023lnp,Cao:2021ldv,Zhai:2019nad,Ryan:2019uor,Park:2018tgj,Penton:2018wed,Ryan:2018aif,Yu:2017iju}}.